pingcap/docs-tidb-operator/en/configure-storage-class.md

 ---
-title: Persistent Storage Class Configuration in Kubernetes
+title: Persistent Storage Class Configuration on Kubernetes
 summary: Learn how to configure local PVs and network PVs.
 aliases: ['/docs/tidb-in-kubernetes/dev/configure-storage-class/','/docs/dev/tidb-in-kubernetes/reference/configuration/local-pv/']
 ---

-# Persistent Storage Class Configuration in Kubernetes
+# Persistent Storage Class Configuration on Kubernetes

 TiDB cluster components such as PD, TiKV, TiDB monitoring, TiDB Binlog, and `tidb-backup` require the persistent storage of data.
-To persist the data in Kubernetes, you need to use [PersistentVolume (PV)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+To persist the data on Kubernetes, you need to use [PersistentVolume (PV)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
 Kubernetes supports several types of [storage classes](https://kubernetes.io/docs/concepts/storage/volumes/), which are mainly divided into two parts:

 - Network storage